reacton-js/reacton/README.md

 <br>

-Reacton supports three kinds of *"for"* loops that are implemented in JavaScript.
+Reacton supports three kinds of *«for»* loops that are implemented in JavaScript.
 They are all defined with a special ***$for*** attribute and output the contents of their HTML elements as many times as required by the loop condition.

-In the example below, the *"for"* loop outputs 10 paragraphs with numbers from 0 to 9:
+In the example below, the *«for»* loop outputs 10 paragraphs with numbers from 0 to 9:

 ```html
 <!DOCTYPE html>